What are the Pike Place Market hours?

 Pets are not allowed in Market buildings, including the Main Arcade.
 Only trained service animals are permitted within Market buildings.

 Visitors are welcome to take photos and video for personal use on a visit to the Market.
-Anything other than personal use or with more than one handheld camera requires a photography/film application and a permit from the Pike Place Market Preservation and Development Authority (PDA).
+Anything other than personal use or with more than one handheld camera requires a filming permit from the Pike Place Market Preservation and Development Authority (PDA).
+The use of drones or other unmanned equipment is strictly prohibited in Pike Place Market and within the nine-acre historic district.
+In consideration for public safety, tripods are not allowed within the nine-acre historic district for personal use.
 The Public Market clock and sign is a trademarked image.
 Commercial use of the clock and sign requires permission from the PDA.
-See our Press Room for more information.
+See our Commercial Filming page for more information.

 Rachel the Piggybank is a trademarked image of the Market Foundation.
 For commercial use contact the Market Foundation at 206.682.7453.